-This site's webmaster is the son of two people who worked at Columbia University for the Manhatten Project developing the gaseous diffusion isotope isolation technology used in Paducah and Oak Ridge.
+This site's webmaster is the son of two people who worked at Columbia University for the Manhattan Project developing the gaseous diffusion isotope isolation technology used in Paducah and Oak Ridge.
 I hope you find these links interesting too.

 Scientists say there is evidence that low radiation doses can cause multiple changes in human DNA, that are passed on to future generations.
 Click Here to read the BBC article.